hack-shack/glowfire/README.md

 Reference hardware is the [SQFMI beepy (2023)](https://github.com/sqfmi/beepy-hardware).

 # Features
-  * pygame on the SQFMI beepy
+  * Graphical Python userland on the SQFMI beepy
+  * Renders directly to framebuffer: no X, OpenGL, Mesa, or Wayland
   * Self-hosted: builds its own software development kit on the beepy itself
-  * Includes Snakeware Window Manager, a Python userland
-  * Renders directly to framebuffer: no X, OpenGL, Mesa, or Wayland
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese